ON THIS PAGE

 The controversy around the health benefits of high in saturated fats coconut oil continues to this day.

-This article talks about the properties of medium chain fatty acids.
+This article talks about the properties of medium chain triglycerides.

 Categories of triglycerides based on the number of carbon atoms